hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 {{< imgScale "iceland-2018-map-21-24.jpg" "The second part of our trip."
 "500x" >}}

-The day before, we followed the Laugavegur and slept at the Fremri-Emstrua near the Bildufell.
+The day before, we followed the Laugavegur and slept at the Fremri-Emstruá near the Bíldufell.

-# Day 4: Bildufell → Innri-Emstrua
+# Day 4: Bíldufell → Innri-Emstruá
 {{< smallDate "2018-07-21" >}}

 Because we haven't made it that far the day before, we wanted to hurry up a bit.